Kailyn Lowry Slams Critics: My Kids Having Different Dads ‘Doesn’t Make Me Less Of A Mom’

 Kailyn Lowry’s not about to let haters bring her down!
 While the ‘Teen Mom’ has 3 baby daddies, and has admitted to ‘being bad’ at relationships, she told us exclusively that that doesn’t mean she’s not a good mom!

 Kailyn Lowry, 25, is proud of the mother she’s become, and she doesn’t care what her critics have to say!
-And while having three children by three different men may be a bit hectic when it comes to schedule planning, the Teen Mom 2 star loves her life, her accomplishments, and, most importantly, her kids!
+While having three children by three different men may be a bit hectic when it comes to schedule planning, the Teen Mom 2 star loves her life, her accomplishments, and, most importantly, her kids!
 Kailyn’s oldest son, Isaac Elliot Rivera, is now seven years old.
 She had him with her now ex-boyfriend, Jo Rivera, back in 2010.
 Baby number two, son Lincoln Marshall Marroquin, 3, is shared with now-ex-husband Javi Marroquin, 24.
 And Kail’s newest child, who still has yet to be named, was born this summer, and she shares him with Chris Lopez.

 “It’s hard because it’s not celebrated when there are three people, three baby dads,” Kailyn shared with HollywoodLife.com EXCLUSIVELY during an on-camera interview in our NYC office.
 “People have a hard time understanding it.
 Yeah, I’m bad at relationships, but I don’t think that makes me any less of a mother.”
 When asked how the reality star handles the criticism, Kail revealed that she just does her best as a mom, and, quite frankly, everything else is noise.
 Click here to see adorable pics of celeb moms with their kids.